Bob McCutcheon: Personal life

 McCutcheon was born on 21 October 1939.
 He traced his family back to the 17th century in the Bannockburn area of Stirling.
 A maternal ancestor, a blacksmith, had premises near the Borestone and would hire out a hammer and chisel to tourists to break off parts of the boulder to have as keepsakes.

 He was married to Barbara, who sought out stock for the bookshop.
-The couple, who lived at 47 Park Crescent in Bannockburn, became historical advisers for several exhibitions that took place at the Stirling Smith Art Gallery and Museum.
+The couple, who lived in Bannockburn, became historical advisers for several exhibitions that took place at the Stirling Smith Art Gallery and Museum.

 McCutcheon retired due to ill health in 2000.

 Death

 McCutcheon died on 31 August 2002, aged 62.
 He was interred in Stirling's Bannockburn Cemetery.
 A year after his death, a 1930s tricycle which McCutcheon had restored was gifted to the Stirling Smith Art Gallery and Museum by his widow.
 The trike had been used by the Stirling's Cosy End Cafe, which was owned by the Giannandrea family, who used it to deliver ice-cream throughout the city during the summer seasons.